-Restrictive physical intervention involves the use of force to control a person's behaviour.
-It can be employed using bodily contact, mechanical devices or changes to the physical environment.
+Restrictive physical intervention involves the use of overpowering force to control a person's behaviour.
 It can be used when:

-- The pupil is in danger. - Others may get hurt or have been hurt. - There is a risk of severe damage to property. - Where good order and discipline is threatened or when there is a loss of education - A criminal offence is about to be committed
+- The pupil is at risk of harm. - Others may get hurt or have been hurt. - There is a risk of severe damage to property. - Where good order and discipline is threatened or when there is a loss of education for the pupil themselves or others. - A criminal offence is about to be committed.